Temult/somner-deploy-tabbyapi/README.md

+Note: The [dev branch](https://github.com/Temult/somner-deploy-tabbyapi/tree/dev) is quite stable and recommended for ampere and newer GPUs.

 ⚠️ **Project Status: Prototype/Pre-Alpha**

 This is an experimental prototype in pre-alpha development.
 Somner-deploy-tabbyapi is a proof-of-concept implementation exploring secure, air-gapped LLM deployment patterns.
 While functional, it should be considered unstable and subject to significant changes.
 Do NOT consider it fully secure at this time.